 Size of farm: 210 acres managed by the dairy.
 The dairy is part of Camphill Village Kimberton Hills, a 432 acre agricultural and crafts community which focuses on life-sharing and specifically includes adults with disabilities.

 Diversity of produce and livestock: The dairy manages a pastured milking herd and young stock -- in total around 90 cattle.
-We also have a flock of laying hens and a few pigs seasonally.
+We also have a flock of laying hen.
 We grow forage and bedding crops for the animals.
 Camphill Village also includes a 12 acre CSA garden, a separate herb garden, estate with managed wood lots, bees and orchard.

 Skills that can be learned: See Kimberton Hills Dairy's Skills Checklists